LWachtel1/tp/docs/DeveloperGuide.md

 1. `add()`: Adding an activity to the `ArrayList`
 2. `delete()`: Deleting an activity from the `ArrayList`
 3. `retrieve()`: Retrieving an activity from the `ArrayList` by name
-4. `getListString()`: Get the string containing all the activities contained in the `ActivityManager`.
+4. `getListString()`: Getting the string containing all the activities contained in the `ActivityManager`.
-5. `execute()`: Execute all commands related to the `ActivityManager` and return the required user input.
+5. `execute()`: Executing all commands related to the `ActivityManager` and returning the required user input.

 ![ActivityManagerClassDiagram](diagrams/ActivityManagerClassDiagram.svg)